2022 TAX NEWSLETTER

 Qualified Business Income Deduction (QBI)

 Under this relatively new law, taxpayers with pass-through businesses will be able to deduct 20% of their qualified pass-through income.
-In other words, if you own a small business and it generates $100,000 in profit, you’ll be able to deduct $20,000 of it before the ordinary income tax
+In other words, if you own a small business and it generates $100,000 in profit, you’ll be able to deduct $20,000 of it before the ordinary income tax rates are applied.

 The IRS “does not initiate contact with taxpayers by e-mail to request personal or financial information.
 This includes any type of electronic communication, such as text messages and social media channels.”
 I have seen an increase in Spam in recent years.
 Do not open such emails and block the sender for safety.
 Also keep in mind they will not call.
 You will only receive letters via United States Postal services to the address last filed on your return.